AlexSchedel/AlexSchedel-cs284a-writeups/proj3-1/index.md

 :---------------------:|:-------------------------:
 ![Part 2](./images/t21.png) | ![Part 2](./images/t22.png)

 For the sake of comparison, I tried rendering the CBbunny.dae mesh with and without BVH acceleration.
 Here are the results:

 . |  With BVH Acceleration | Without BVH Acceleration
 :---------------------:|:-------------------------:|:-------:
 Time to Render (sec)| 0.0361 | 71.9470
 Avg Interection tests per Ray| 1.819 | 6210.749

 As you can see, the timing is almost incomparable given how large the gaps are.
 The speed up is roughly x24,000.
 This speed up largely comes from the fact that far fewer intersection tests must be computer per ray, as can be seen in the second row of the above table.
+There is some overhead associated with the building of the BVH in the first place, but, as is demonstrated by the chart above, that is clearly negligible in comparison to the vast amount of the time the datastructure saves.

 ## Part 3: Direct Illumination